 1. You are a micromanager.
 One of the hardest things to develop as a manager is a sense of “good enough”.
 One time I had a manager make me call back an email to change a few words.
-Yes his version of the email was slightly better but his action completely demoralized me and made me question every action I was taking, should I ask my manger before doing x or y.
-Truth is my email was good enough and he should have saved the company time, money, and my motivation and simply let it go and used his improvements as a coaching opportunity.
+Yes his version of the email was slightly better but his action completely demoralized me.
+Going forward I started to question every action, should I ask my manger before doing x or y.
+Truth is my email was good enough and he should have saved the company time, money, and motivation by simply letting it go and then used his feedback as a coaching opportunity.

 2. You do not respect diversity.
 I am not talking about race, sex, age, religion, sexual orientation, et al, if you don’t have a diverse team on these axis then you are simply hurting your performance.
 I am talking about diversity of style.
 This is WAY harder to develop.
 The typical forms of diversity have been practiced and developed for years so we notice when we are being irrational.
 In terms of style, we all think we are awesome and the way we do things is the only way to get it done.
 As a result not only do we not respect diversity of style we look down on alternative styles with disdain.
 At Microsoft people are actually proud of this disdain, its called “flipping the bit” which is code for sticking your fingers in your ears and saying “nah, nah, nah, I can’t hear you”.
 If you want to be a kick ass manager then you better start not only having respect for diversity of style but genuinely loving people for that very diversity.